Decomposition of multi-qutrit gates generated by Weyl-Heisenberg strings: Extraction of qutrit circuits in restricted topologies

+We extract the circuit by performing any sequence of row operations that makes $P$ equal to the identity.
+Given the row indexes $i$ and $j$ for $i \neq j$, the row operations correspond to the gates:

+After the application of a row operation, we append the associated gate to the beginning of the initially empty circuit, after the last row operation, that makes $P=\id$, the circuit is complete.

+We now extend the \steinergauss algorithm to qutrit systems.
+Let $P$ be a ternary parity map and $G$ a graph of order $N$ describing the topology, whose vertices are labeled from 1 to $N$.
+The following \steinergauss subroutines apply a sequence of row operations that makes $P$ diagonal while respecting the given constraints: \begin{enumerate} \item \steinerdown: Let $P_{j}$ denote the $j$-th row of $P$, with coefficients $P_{jk}$ and $j \geq k$.
+Processing the columns $k$ in increasing order, take as terminals the nodes $j$ for $P_{jk} \neq 0$ and the node $k$; then, compute the corresponding Steiner tree and label the computed Steiner tree vertices as $i_1, \ldots, i_n$.
+If the $P_{kk}$ entry is zero, first restore it by adding an adjacent row, $P_{i_1} := P_{i_1} + P_{i_2}$, so that $P_{kk} \neq 0$.
+Then perform the row operations:

-Finally, apply the row operations in Eq.~\eqref{eq:steiner_down} in the reverse order.
-As a result, $P_{j0}$ is set to 0.
-After repeating this process for every $j$, the first column of $P$ has coefficients equal to 0 except $P_{00}$.
-Repeat for every column in increasing order.
-The ternary parity map $P$ is now in upper-triangular form.
+where, for each $w$, the coefficients $\alpha_t \in \mathbb{Z}_3$ are the choice such that $P_{i_w k} = 0$ after the update.
+The operations are applied in a decreasing order of $w$.
+After repeating this for every column $k$, the ternary parity map $P$ is in upper-triangular form and ready for the next step.

-\item Compute the decreasing Steiner tree in $G$ for terminal vertices $j$ such that $P_{j1} \neq 0$ with $j < N$, and vertex $N$.
-This variation of the Steiner tree preserves the upper-triangular form of $P$, since the child of each node is labeled with a lower index.
-Identify all the Steiner vertices between the vertex 1 and $j$, labeling them as $i_1, \ldots, i_n$.
-Perform the same operation already described in Eq.~\eqref{eq:steiner_down} and Eq.~\eqref{eq:steiner_down_2} Finally, apply the row operations described in the former equation.
+\item \steinerup: Start from the last column, compute the decreasing Steiner tree in $G$ for terminal vertices $j$ such that $P_{jN} \neq 0$ with $j<N$, and vertex $N$.
+This variant of the Steiner tree preserves the upper-triangular form of $P$, since the child of each node is labeled with a lower index.
+As in the previous step, label the Steiner vertices as $i_1, \dots, i_n$ and perform the same row operations already described in the former equation.
 Repeat the process for every $j$.
-Every coefficient of $P_N$ is now 0 except $P_{N N}$.
-Repeat for every column in decreasing order.
-The ternary parity map $P$ is now diagonal matrix.
+Every coefficient of $P_N$ is now 0 expect for $P_{NN}$.
+Repeat the process for every column in decreasing order.
+The map $P$ is now diagonal.